oddbird/css-sandbox/src/layers/explainer.md

 }
 ```

-Results in the following layer orders:
+Results in the following layer orders
+(in order of cascade priority, highest to lowest):

 1. Important **Author** Origin
    1. Important reset layer